Exempted Company

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-There is no minimum or maximum share capital (although at least one share must be in issue at all times).
+There is no minimum or maximum amount prescribed for authorised, issued or paid-up share capital (although at least one share must be in issue at all times).
+An exempted company may have share capital designated in various currencies and may issue fractional shares.
+There are no statutory requirements regarding exempted companies and bank accounts.

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?